It’s 2020! Is your Site ready for Voice searches?

-Getting an up to date business listing that is also optimized for voice search may simply be a deciding factor for your customers to choose you over a competitor.
+Getting an up-to-date business listing that is also optimized for voice search may simply be a deciding factor for your customers to choose you over a competitor.

 Voice search is not the future, it is the present and it is here to stay!
 The soonest you and your website get ready for it the better for your business and bottom line.
 Thankfully it is not nearly as difficult as it was in the early days of search engine optimization.

-We hope that this post not only clarifies the usage and the potential of voice search but also equips with you tools and techniques to quickly set things up and enjoy the benefits of a voice search optimized site!
+We hope that this post not only clarifies the usage and the potential of voice search but also equips with you with tools and techniques to quickly set things up and enjoy the benefits of a voice search optimized site!

 Local SEO Services in Halifax